 During the Board of Directors' annual review of director independence, the Board of Directors considers transactions, relationships and arrangements between each Director or an immediate family member of the Director and RPM.
-The

-Board of Directors also considers transactions, relationships and arrangements between each Director or an immediate family member of the Director and RPM's senior management.
+The Board of Directors also considers transactions, relationships and arrangements between each Director or an immediate family member of the Director and RPM's senior management.

-In July 2016, the Board of Directors performed its annual director independence review for fiscal 2016.
-As a result of this review, the Board of Directors determined that 11 out of 13 current Directors are independent, and that all members of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee are independent.
-The Board of Directors determined that Dr. Thornton, Ms. Deckard, and Messrs.
-Abizaid, Carbonari, Daberko, Fazzolari, Gross, Morford, Nance, Ratner and Summers meet the Categorical Standards and are independent and, in addition, satisfy the independence requirements of the NYSE.
-Frank C. Sullivan is not considered to be independent because of his position as Chairman and Chief Executive Officer of RPM.
-Thomas C. Sullivan is not considered to be independent because he is the father of Frank C. Sullivan.
+In July 2017, the Board of Directors performed its annual director independence review for fiscal 2017.
+As a result of this review, the Board of Directors determined that 10 out of 11 current Directors are independent, and that all members of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee are independent.
+The Board of Directors determined that Ms. Deckard, Ms. Lagacy, and Messrs.
+Abizaid, Carbonari, Daberko, Fazzolari, Gross, Morford, Nance and Summers meet the Categorical Standards and are independent and, in addition, satisfy the independence requirements of the NYSE.
+The Board of Directors has also determined that Mr. Livingston, who has been nominated by the Board of Directors to stand for election at the Annual Meeting, will be an independent Director.
+Mr. Sullivan is not considered to be independent because of his position as Chairman and Chief Executive Officer of RPM.

-In determining the independence of Ms. Deckard, the Board of Directors considered that she is the President and Chief Executive Officer of Fairmount Santrol, a provider of high-performance sand and sand-based products used in various industries, including oil and gas exploration, foundry and building products, from which the Company has purchased products from time to time in the ordinary course of the Company's business.
-For the Company's fiscal year ended May 31, 2016, the Company purchased approximately \$1.8 million of products and services of a transactional nature from Fairmount Santrol, representing less than 0.22% of Fairmount Santrol's \$829 million in net sales on an annual basis.
+In determining the independence of Ms. Deckard, the Board of Directors considered that she is the President and Chief Executive Officer of Fairmount Santrol, a provider of highperformance sand and sand-based products used in various industries, including oil and gas exploration, foundry and building products, from which the Company has purchased products from time to time in the ordinary course of the Company's business.
+For the Company's fiscal year ended May 31, 2017, the Company purchased approximately \$1.8 million of products and services of a transactional nature from Fairmount Santrol, representing less than 0.34% of Fairmount Santrol's \$535 million in net sales on an annual basis.
 The Board of Directors does not believe that this relationship impairs Ms. Deckard's independence.